jckuri/DeepRL-Continuous-Control/Report.md

     def __init__(self, size, seed, mu=0., theta=0.15, sigma=0.1): # ADDED
 ```

 Finally, I found a bug in the Udacity's DDPG Pendulum project.
 After correcting this bug, the learning curve improved dramatically.
-In brief, sigma should be multiplied by a normal distribution, not a random distribution with range `[0,1)`, which is counterintuitive.
+In brief, sigma should be multiplied by a normal distribution, and not by a random distribution with range `[0,1)`, which is counterintuitive.
 In the previous and wrong version, the sigma factor only contributed in a positive way, without negative values.
 But I think negative values are also important.
 So, I corrected this bug and the learning curve improved in a radical way.

 ```
     def sample(self):